Rootkitsmm-zz/OpenVpn-Pool-Overflow/README.md

 # OpenVpn TAP Driver Pool Overflow
-credit to
+Credit

 https://twitter.com/R00tkitSMM (firozimaysam@gmail.com) telegram username : https://telegram.me/firozi

 this vulnerability is reported to OpenVpn.
 ****
-successful exploiting this vulnerability can help attacker to baypass driver singing enforcement in windows and Load Unsigned malicious Driver.
+successfully exploiting this vulnerability can help attacker to bypass driver singing enforcement in windows and Load Unsigned malicious Driver.
 ****
 OpenVpn Tap Driver use  NdisReadConfiguration for reading  some Configuration from Registry. one of the obvious task before using any function, is you must read it manual